 - listless or lethargy

 You should ensure you are well informed on the heat stress signs of any species you own and watch closely during days of extreme heat.
 See the specific species information below for further details.

 If your animals are showing signs of heat stress the following actions can be taken to cool them down:

-- if the animal shows no sign of improvement contact your local veterinarian for assistance.
+- If the animal shows no sign of improvement contact your local vet for assistance.